CyanSorcery/Gamemaker-Color-Picker/README.md

 # Gamemaker-Color-Picker
-Color picker that creates Gamemaker color strings to be used in project files.
+This is a simple color picker for Gamemaker projects that creates Gamemaker color strings for use in projects.
+The color strings are compatible with any version of Gamemaker.